By Rochelle Murty, Navy Spouse

 ON-POST AMENITIES & Schools

-All of the military installations on Hawaii have the usual amenities: Commissary, Exchange, gym, community pool, etc. Check with the individual installation for details.
+All of the military bases in Hawaii have the usual amenities: Commissary, Exchange, gym, community pool, etc. Check with the individual installation for details.

 Moving to Hawaii is a process with a few more factors than your typical stateside PCS.
 It requires some extra planning when it comes to shipping your pets, vehicles, and even your household goods.